inspec/inspec-aws/docs-chef-io/content/aws_cloudfront_distribution.md

 ## Examples

-**Test that a CloudFront distribution has secure protocols configured.**
+Test that a CloudFront distribution has secure protocols configured:

 ```ruby
 describe aws_cloudfront_distribution('DISTRIBUTION_ID') do